wootencl/apidocs-v4/source/includes/_common.md

 * an API access token is not valid or no longer valid
 * insufficient credits are available for billable resources

-Some examples of these are included below.
+Some examples of these are included to the right.

 ### Unauthorized access

-This may be encountered when an invalid or no longer valid access token is supplied.
-Access tokens expire one hour after being acquired.
-Applications should handle 401s properly and request a new access token when this is encountered.
+> Unauthorized access

 ```shell
 curl -i -H "Authorization: Bearer $ACCESS_TOKEN"